-With summer in full swing, the hot weather isn’t holding back.
+With summer energy efficiency tips becoming essential, the hot weather continues in full force.
 While there are a few people lucky enough to live in colder locations, many homeowners deal with this long patch of this blistering heat for months.
 To help keep houses cooler and more comfortable, people rely on AC units, fans, and other equipment to drive up energy costs.
 Even though some people are more than willing to suffer these increased costs to avoid sleepless nights and sweaty days, they aren’t inevitable.
-Here, we’ll look at some energy efficiency tips that can help you stay cool without spending a fortune.
+Here, we’ll look at some summer energy efficiency tips that can help you stay cool without spending a fortune.

 Perfect Your Thermostat Settings

 Perhaps the easiest of summer energy efficiency tips involves optimizing your thermostat settings.
 The Department of Energy advises homeowners to set their thermostat to 78 degrees during the summer to save around 10% in utility costs every year.
 Even if 78 degrees is too hot, you’ll still see some savings by raising your thermostat’s temperature a little.
 You can save around 3% of cooling costs for every degree you go higher than 72 degrees.

 Invest in a programmable thermostat

 It seems ironic that investing in something can save you money, but that’s the case with a programmable thermostat.
 These capable devices are certainly more expensive than more traditional models.
 However, the money saved in the long run will make up for the higher price tag.
 These devices can be programmed to reach a higher temperature when you’re gone and return to a comfortable setting when you arrive.
 Homeowners can easily control some models from a laptop, tablet, or smartphone.